mermaidjs/ariel-diagrams/dev-notes.md

 - translate svg properly for mermaid project
 - use svg path to draw edges
 - intersection for arbitrary path: https://stackoverflow.com/questions/26490861/find-intersection-of-svg-path
+- use id: 'default' as default template for all the siblings